rwaight/actions/utilities/image-info/README.md

   4. Enable verbose mode to see search details

 ### Image found but wrong version

 - **Cause**: Multiple images in family, got a different one than expected
 - **Solution**: Use `source-image` with the exact image name instead of `source-image-family`

-## Integration with reuse-build.yml
+## Integration with GitHub build workflows

-This action can be added to `reuse-build.yml` before the Packer steps:
+This action can be added to GitHub build workflows before running Packer:

 ```yaml
 - name: Get source image information